Did she "fool around?"

 - Do you and your partner encourage each other to socialize with others?

 - Do you and your partner allow each other to grow?

 Once you get down to the bottom of your suspicions, then you may be ready to have an open and honest conversation with your girlfriend.
 Have you imagined what this conversation would be like?
 She might be more understanding if you bring up your worries when you're both relaxed instead of during an argument.
 Be careful not to make accusations, and focus on your own feelings (using "I" statements is a good start).

 If your suspicion continues to get in the way, it might be helpful to talk with a friend, a spiritual advisor, or a counselor.
 A counselor or therapist can help you learn more about the origins of your feelings.
-Counseling and Psychological Services (CPS) at Columbia offers both individual and couples counseling.
-Columbia students can make an appointment at CPS by calling x4-2878.
-If you're not at Columbia, perhaps you can get a counseling referral from your primary health care provider.
+If you do not already have a counselor, you can get a counseling referral from your primary health care provider.